daltonmatos/kk2-firmware/Readme.txt

 ================
 These are the default parameter values that will be set initially and during a user profile reset:

 PI gains/limits:    50, 100, 25, 20 (for aileron and elevator) and 50, 20, 50, 10 (for rudder)
 Self-level:         60, 20, 0, 0, 10
 Stick scaling:      30, 30, 50, 90
 Mode settings:      Yes, Yes, Yes, Yes, No
-Misc. settings:   10, 0, 0, 0, 50
+Misc. settings:     10, 0, 0, 0
 Channel mapping:    1, 2, 3, 4, 5, 6, 7, 8 (for std.
 RX, CPPM and S.Bus) and 2, 3, 1, 4, 5, 6, 7, 8 (for DSM2 and DSMX)
 MPU settings:       256 Hz, 500 deg/s, 4 g
 TPA settings:       P=1.0 and I=1.0 for all 5 throttle positions TSSA settings:      SS=1.0 for all 5 throttle positions.
+Servo settings:     50, 0, -100, 100, -100, 100, 80Hz
 Gimbal settings:    0, 0, 0, 0, None, 0, 0
 AUX switch setup:   Acro SS +0, Alarm SS +0, SL Mix SS +0, Alarm SS +0, Normal SL SS +0 DG2 switch setup:   No, No (for S.Bus only)
 Battery offset:     2 (default value for KK2.1.5, HC and Mini) Tuning rate:        Medium
+WS2812 LED Pattern: 1
+WS2812 Brightness:  0

 For user profile #1 a few other settings are reset as well:

 LCD contrast:       36
 RX mode:            Standard RX
 Controller mode:    Normal (Stand-alone gimbal mode is disabled) Board offset:       0 degrees
-Error logging:    Enabled
+WS2812 output pin:  None (feature disabled)

+Observe:
+- RGB LED data will not be cleared.

 Have fun!
 =========
 Please read the information above carefully before using this firmware.
-Upgrading from revision 4 (R4) won't erase your settings, but I still recommend writing them down first.
+Upgrading from revision 7 (R7) won't erase your settings, but I still recommend writing them down first.
+Data from older versions will be lost!